5.4 Creating Reference List Citations

 WHAT: Write the article name in sentence-case with the first letter of the title capitalized.

-WHERE: Identify the Scholarly Journal Title (in title-case with all key words capitalized and italics), volume (in italics)and issue number, the article’s page range, and hyperlinked DOI.
-The article is part of a larger source (the scholarly journal), so the journal is italicized and not the article.
+WHERE: Identify the Scholarly Journal Title (in title-case with all key words capitalized and italics), volume (in italics) and issue number, the article’s page range, and hyperlinked DOI.
+The article is part of a larger source (the scholarly journal), so the journal name is italicized and not the name of the article.

 Newspaper article from a website